How a Land Contract Works for Buying Homes

 Land contracts for buying homes were very popular in the late 1970s and early 1980s.
 Back then, installment sale contracts, sometimes called contracts for deed, offered more attractive financing terms over the higher rates and rigid qualification standards of institutional lenders.

-Land contracts began to disappear when loan requirements softened and rates dropped below 8%.
-But they have not vanished altogether and, in fact, tiptoed back into the market during the mortgage crisis.
+Land contracts began to disappear when loan requirements softened and mortgage rates dropped below 8%.
+But they have not vanished altogether and began to tiptoe back into the market during the mortgage crisis of 2007 to 2010.
 Previous homeowners who lost their homes to foreclosure or sold through a short sale began to lean on land contracts as a financing alternative when the big banks turned them away.

 What Is an Installment Sale Land Contract?

 An installment sales contract is any type of contract that calls for periodic payments, but in real estate, it is generally referred to as a land contract, contract for deed, or contract for sale.
 The term "land" is misleading as a land contract can be used to purchase any type of real estate with or without improvements.

 The installment sales contract spells out the sales price, the amount of down payment, interest rate, amount of monthly (or periodic) payments, and the duties of each of the parties.
 It covers such responsibilities as who will maintain the home, pay for insurance, and property taxes – which is generally the buyer.
 The contract includes a recourse for the seller in the event the buyer stops making the installment payments.

 - Land contracts or contracts for deed are a security agreement between a seller, called a Vendor, and a buyer, called a Vendee.

 - The Vendor agrees to sell a property by financing the purchase for the Vendee.

 - The Vendor retains legal title and the Vendee receives equitable title.